 Personal Development Pathways (PDPs) as individual plans for self-improvement are far more effective than traditional promotion hierarchies.
 Rather than setting up hurdles to hold people back, PDPs make clear how to achieve career and personal development goals.
 They focus as much on the means to get there as the end goal - a pathway to success rather than a trial.

 PDPs should incorporate self-reflection on goals, strengths and weaknesses, as well as plans for self-improvement.
 This encourages individuals to think about what their short and longer term goals are, their strengths and weaknesses, and what they need to do to achieve their ambitions.

 Structuring career development around PDPs sets out clear plans for progression, avoiding the frustration of unachievable or missed goals.
 And by focusing on development in a broader sense, and on goals that they have set themselves, employees are more engaged and motivated.

 PDPs…result in higher employee engagement

-60% of millennials value professional development opportunities over regular pay rises.
+60% of millennials value professional learning and development opportunities over regular pay rises.
 Even more (69%) say that career progression is necessary to keep them engaged at work.